-Dr. King supervises a training clinic in Dialectical Behavior Therapy (DBT1, 2, 3) for a nearby federal court reentry program, as part of suite of services offered by the court for formerly incarcerated persons under its jurisdiction.
+Dr. King supervises a training clinic in Dialectical Behavior Therapy (DBT1, 2, 3) for a nearby federal court system reentry program, as part of a suite of services offered by those courts for formerly incarcerated persons under their jurisdiction.
+He is pleased to be collaborating with colleagues at some other nearby universities for this service.

 The theory- and evidence-informed4, 5, 6, 7 telepsychology8, 9, 10, 11 DBT program was developed specifically for individuals undergoing reentry to the community from prison.12, 13, 14 The program consists of remote intake and final assessment sessions and 12 remote sessions of individual DBT skills training.15, 16, 17, 18, 19 The program also involves population-specific diary cards,20, 21 a tailored client skill training manual with skills practice homework and as-needed phone coaching,22, 23, 24 and regular consultation team meetings.25, 26 In addition, the program incorporates activities in line with the spirit of quality improvement, and eventual program evaluation work is anticipated.27, 28